What are device drivers?

 The risks of using third-party driver updaters

-Ruin your PC: You should beware that using third-party automated driver updaters, in rare cases, can cause serious issues to your PC (even if the driver has passed WHQL testing), it is not recommended to use it unless you are a computer novice or you are very short on time.
+Do driver updaters are safe to use?
+Most of the third-party driver updaters are not viruses or malicious software, but it’s common that anti-virus programs (such as Malwarebytes, ESET, Dr.Web) detect these tools as a PUP (Potentially Unwanted Program).
+Therefore, in order to use it, you might need to temporarily disable your anti-virus protection.
+You can use VirusTotal.com to check for viruses just to be sure.
+Ruin your PC: You should beware that using third-party automated driver updaters, in rare cases, can cause serious issues to your PC (even if the driver has passed WHQL testing), it is not recommended using it unless you are a computer novice, or you are very short on time.
 Moreover, make sure to create a system restore point and backup your private data before using it and review each driver manually before updating (sometimes they are not accurate, offering you a driver from a different manufacturer, for example, an Asus driver was offered as an upgrade to an Intel device).

 “If it’s not broken, don’t fix it”

 Don’t get paranoid about driver updates, you probably won’t need them!
 It will not improve the performance of your system or stability (the only drivers that you should update frequently are for graphics cards, sound cards, and LANs).
 If you don’t have any problems, such as faulty/broken drivers or unrecognized devices, then it’s better to stay off.
 Most of the time, driver updates just add support for new hardware (and probably driver-updaters can’t determine the difference).
 Please relax and don’t get compulsive about it!

 How reliable driver updaters are?
 What is the best driver updater?